 Integrating your JIRA Server with your FishEye Server

 - Create an application link between JIRA and FishEye.
-See Adding an Application Link.
+See the Application Links documentation.

 - Configure authentication for the new application link.
-See Configuring Authentication for an Application Link
+See the Application Links documentation.

 The Application Links Quick Start Guide provides an example of setting up an application link.